OpenINF/docker-fisher/doc/glossary.md

   <dt>Type 1 Hypervisor</dt><br />
   <dd>
     Also known as bare-metal or native hypervisor.
-It runs directly on the host's hardware and controls the hardware and manages guest operating systems.
+It runs directly on the host's hardware and controls the hardware; manages and monitors guest operating systems, which run on a separate level above the hypervisor.
   </dd>
   <dt>Type 2 Hypervisor</dt><br />
   <dd>
     Also known as hosted hypervisor.
-It runs as a software layer on an operating system, like other computer programs.
+It runs as a software layer on an operating system (the host OS), like other computer programs.
+Guest operating systems run on a third level above the hardware (within host OS).
   </dd>
 </dl>